vavesparashar/blog/src/_posts/Automation and preference for algorithm based targeting Facebook & Google update.md

 ## **Conclusion:**

-Only time can answer how such changes affect us, I think both the companies want to make the process of advertising as easy as possible.
+Only time can answer how such changes affect us, I think Google and Facebook want to make the process of advertising as easy as possible.
 Within few clicks, you can set up ads and start seeing results.

 From the consumer perspective, This is good news as they will see more relevant ads.
 Such targeting might result in better conversions.